pa0/Metodologia_Statystyka_1/README.md

-# Introduction to Nonparametric Statistics
+# Introduction to nonparametric statistics

 ## Description
 Nonparametric analogs of the one- and two-sample t-tests and analysis of variance; the sign test, median test, Wilcoxon's tests, and the Kruskal-Wallis and Friedman tests, tests of independence.
 Nonparametric regression and nonparametric density estimation, modern nonparametric techniques, nonparametric confidence interval estimates.